 Depth textures were optional in WebGL1 and a PITA to work around.
 Now they're standard.
-Commonly used for computing shadow maps
+They're commonly used for computing shadow maps.

-Now Standard, common uses are drawing lots of trees, bushes or grass quickly.
+This is now standard.
+Common uses include drawing lots of trees, bushes, or grass quickly.

-Being able to take the min or max of 2 colors when blending
+You are now able to take the min or max of 2 colors when blending.

-In WebGL1 the canvas itself could be anti-aliased with the GPU's built in multi-sample system but there was no support for user controlled mutli-sampling.
+In WebGL1 the canvas itself could be anti-aliased with the GPU's built in multi-sample system, but there was no support for user controlled multi-sampling.
 In WebGL2 you can now make multi-sampled renderbuffers.

-Occlusion queries let you ask the GPU to check if it were to render something would any pixels actually get drawn.
+Occlusion queries let you ask the GPU to check if pixels would actually get drawn if it were to render something.

 Floating point textures are used for many special effects and calculations.
 In WebGL1 they were optional.
 In WebGL2 they just exist.